Rubama-lisa/rubama.github.io/index.md

 ## Welcome to Property Management System
 **This is our Registration page**
 .
-The features of Registration Page
 This project have 4 users.
-Each user need to register before entering the system.
+Each user has need to register before entering the system.
+So, the users are:
 *   Admin.
 *   Seller.
 *   Buyer.
 *   Agent.

+To do registration users must be filled those required information otherwise a user can not be a valid user.
+Also, do not have the right to access the system.

+**BASIC INFORMATION**

 **The first field of registration is Seller name:** This text field receives only string data type.